I never thought I would be leaving academia after a PhD.

 In 2019 I was offered a job at the Canadian government.
 It was to work on a team that taught other countries how to do Canadian-style refugee sponsorship, and in doing so would open up new resettlement spaces around the world.

-When I was in academia, I tried to convince myself that what I was doing was really important.
-And I sort of bought it—rationalizing that if I discovered some ancient historical event or phenomenon no-one else had I was pushing human knowledge forward.
+When I was in academia, I believed that what I was doing was really important.
+And in some sense, it was—if I discovered some ancient historical event or phenomenon no-one else had I was pushing human knowledge forward.

 I was able to work on a project that was making a difference for those asylum seekers I saw all over Europe.